Diapsid

 Diapsids ("two arches") are a clade of sauropsids, distinguished from more primitive eureptiles by the presence of two holes, known as temporal fenestrae, in each side of their skulls.
-The group first appeared about three hundred million years ago during the late Carboniferous period.
-All diapsids other than the most primitive ones in the clade Araeoscelidia are sometimes placed into the clade Neodiapsida.
+The earliest traditionally identified diapsids, the araeoscelidians, appeared about three hundred million years ago during the late Carboniferous period.
+All diapsids other than the most primitive ones in the clade Araeoscelidia are often placed into the clade Neodiapsida.
 The diapsids are extremely diverse, and include birds and all modern reptile groups, including turtles, which were historically thought to lie outside the group.
+All modern reptiles and birds are placed within the neodiapsid subclade Sauria.
 Although some diapsids have lost either one hole (lizards), or both holes (snakes and turtles), or have a heavily restructured skull (modern birds), they are still classified as diapsids based on their ancestry.
 At least 17,084 species of diapsid animals are extant: 9,159 birds, and 7,925 snakes, lizards, tuatara, turtles, and crocodiles.

 Characteristics

 The name Diapsida means "two arches", and diapsids are traditionally classified based on their two ancestral skull openings (temporal fenestrae) posteriorly above and below the eye.
 This arrangement allows for the attachment of larger, stronger jaw muscles, and enables the jaw to open more widely.
 A more obscure ancestral characteristic is a relatively long lower arm bone (the radius) compared to the upper arm bone (humerus).

+Basal non-saurian neodiapsids were ancestrally lizard-like, but basal non-saurian neodiapsids include aquatic/amphibious taxa (Claudiosaurus and some tangasaurids) the gliding lizard-like Weigeltisauridae, as well as the Triassic chameleon-like drepanosaurs.